walquis/git-basics-team-project/thebook/src/prework.md

 Open `index.html` to view the website in the [git-basics-sample-project-repo](https://github.com/walquis/git-basics-sample-project-repo) that you cloned:  Choose "File --> Open File..." in your browser, navigate to `index.html` and open it.
 You should see something like this...

 ![](images/the-solar-system-screenshot.jpg)

+(You could also view it with a [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VSCode).

 Point VSCode at the `git-basics-sample-project-repo` directory, and look at the history with GitGraph: